 Most importantly – while being raised in Nicaragua – Christianne enjoyed nature but also saw extreme poverty first-hand.
 Because of this, her ultimate goal is to develop housing that shelters those in need and protects the environment.

 She lives in South LA with her husband, one-year-old son, and dog.

 Khanh “Kelly” Tran has been a Real Estate Investment Advisor with KW Commercial since 2013, specializing in multifamily properties.
 As a 20-year San Gabriel Valley resident, Kelly concentrates on developing long-term relationships with local, national and international clients whose portfolios include investment grade properties in the San Gabriel Valley and surrounding areas.
 Kelly has completed several continuing education programs, holds three State licenses, and most recently certified as an International Property Specialist (CIPS®).

 Kelly presently serves on the board as vice-chair of the Global Real Estate Committee of the Arcadia Association of Realtors (AAR).
 This committee focuses on growing investment opportunities in the international arena by learning different cultures and business transaction practices among international and domestic investors.

 As a mother of two Eagle Scout boys, Kelly volunteered as a Parent Committee member for the Boy Scouts of America, Troops 228 and 365.
 In addition to participating with routine activity planning, she also served as the Eagle Advancement Chair and advised individual scouts on completing the requirements necessary to advance to Eagle Scout.
-She currently volunteers with a senior living community to identify fund raising opportunities to help those residents who outlive their resources
+She currently volunteers with a senior living community to identify fund raising opportunities to assist those residents who outlive their resources.

 Mari Zamora is a native Angeleno and is passionate about creating special places for citizens and visitors of Los Angeles.